Numorian/yawast-ng/docs/index.md

 * Common Vulnerabilities
 * Missing Security Headers

 This is meant to provide an easy way to perform initial analysis and information discovery.
 It's not a full testing suite, and it certainly isn't Metasploit.
 The idea is to provide a quick way to perform initial data collection, which can then be used to better target further tests.
 It is especially useful when used in conjunction with Burp Suite (via the `--proxy` parameter).
+For authenticated scanning, a cookie or header can be passed in (see [Usage](/usage/))

 ## Getting Started